mpjlu/serving/README.md

 ### How do I use my own Fork of Caffe?

-If you intend to use a fork of Caffe which contains (for example) custom layers, you can alter `tensorflow_serving/workspace.bzl` to point to the file/git location of your fork.
+If you intend to use a fork of Caffe which contains (for example) custom layers, you can add one in `tensorflow_serving/workspace.bzl` which points to the file/git location of your fork.

 ## Misc.
 Development notes